 It was triggered by a new citizenship law that had been ratified on the day I left for India: an amnesty was issued for migrants that enabled them to acquire the right to stay in India for life.
 However, Muslim migrants were explicitly excluded.

 A few days later, when the daily curfews were lifted, Tshering and I reached the Indian border town of Sashipur in Darranga Province.
 There was no sign of the tension of the past few days.
 We passed a Hindu temple and paused curiously: There was cheerful activity, obviously a prayer hall was being prepared for a large festive event.
 A man came up to us beaming with joy and warmly invited us both to visit the temple complex.
 Preparations were made for an important holy festival the following day, for which several thousand pilgrims from northeast India were expected.
 He was wearing a white and red patterned scarf that I had seen a lot in Assam over the past few days - especially under the pictures of students demonstrating at peaceful rallies.
 I asked him what this scarf meant - and with his explanations the whole picture slowly opened up to me: The scarf is a symbol of the integrative diversity in Assam, the man explained it to me patiently.
 In no other region do Hindus, Muslims, Buddhists and Christians live so amicably with one another as in Assam.
 And immediately the picture sat together like Tetris stones: I remembered the wake-up call of the muezzin on December 10th near the Christian-run guest house.
 When I drove the route from Guwahati to Sashipur for the first time in October 2014, there were brightly painted paper mache figures along the entire route, adorned with incense candles that embodied the most important Hindu deities and were lit for the Hindu New Year festival, Diwali.
-There were several Christian churches and schools in Darranga that I had noticed earlier - and at one point on the slope above the palm trees at the roadside a huge gold-plated Buddha statue.
+There were several Christian churches and schools in Darranga that I had noticed earlier - and at one point on the slope above the palm trees at the roadside a huge gold-plated Buddha statue looks down the valley.
 The man from this Hindu community kindly and sincerely explained to us that no one in this community endorsed the new citizenship law.

 The students and intellectual demonstrators that I had seen wearing these scarves on television and at the evening torchlight procession in Guwahati protested against its implementation and, incidentally, supported by the regional government of Assam - they refer to the democratic and ethical values of the founder of the state, Mahatma Gandhi.